Center for Teaching and Learning

 - Journals for the Scholarship of Teaching and Learning

 To keep students engaged during lecture, integrate think-pair-share activities.
 Think-pair-share does require facilitation.
 You will have to ensure everyone has a partner (or small group of 3-4 students, which works well for Zoom breakout groups), as well as actively facilitate the discussion with questions and follow-up questions for less active pairs or groups.

-Tell students to convince their neighbors of their answers or otherwise explain their reasoning.
+Tell students to convince their neighbors or partners of their answers or otherwise explain their reasoning.

 Ask a sample of students to share their answers with the class, with the option of using discrepancies to facilitate discussion or clarify misconceptions.